gacha/nvim-config/README.md

 About
 ------------
-Neovim config for ruby on rails developer.
+Neovim config used by me as an ruby on rails developer.

 Features
 ------------